MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 > [!IMPORTANT]
 > - Preview features aren’t meant for production use and might have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - Administrators can control preview feature availability for their environment by using the Power Platform admin center.
-More information: [Enable or disable preview and experimental AI models or features](administer.md#enable-or-disable-preview-features-or-models)
+More information: [Enable or disable preview features or models](administer.md#enable-or-disable-preview-features-or-models)

 Because of technical dependencies, some features are released differently in various locations.
 For a breakdown of the release status of AI Builder features and model types for your region, go to [Feature availability by region](availability-region.md).